Search & SEO //

 The standard narrative says people switch search engines because they care about privacy.
 That’s partly true, but it’s also outdated and incomplete.

 An Eight Oh Two study published in January 2026 surveyed 500 active AI users and found that frustration with traditional search is now the primary driver.
 The top complaints?
-Clicking through too many links (40%), too many ads and sponsored results (37%), and difficulty getting a straight answer (33%).
+Wanting quick, summarized answers instead of long lists of links (62%), tired of clicking through too many pages (40%), feeling overwhelmed by ads and cluttered SERPs (37%), and struggling to get a straight answer from traditional search (33%).
 Privacy didn’t even crack the top three.

 That tracks with what I’ve seen working in marketing for the past decade.
-Google’s results page in 2026 is roughly 40% ads, AI Overviews, and “People Also Ask” boxes before you reach the first organic blue link.
+Google’s results page in 2026 is dominated by AI Overviews, which now appear in approximately 50-55% of search queries according to multiple industry analyses.
+Ads within AI Overview results have surged 394% since early 2025.
 For a lot of queries, especially product research and how-to questions, it feels like Google is answering its own questions instead of connecting you to the best source.

 Here’s the thing though.
 People don’t leave Google for one single reason.
 In my experience, they leave for one of three: